Hurricane Alicia: Impact

 Hurricane Alicia caused US$3 billion in damage, making it the costliest tropical cyclone in U.S. history at the time; insured losses were estimated at US$700 million by the American Insurance Association.
-There were 7,288 casualties, including 21 fatalities and 25 hospitalizations.
+There were 7,288 injuries, including 21 fatalities and 25 hospitalizations.
 Despite being a relatively small and low-end Category 3 hurricane, the impacts of Alicia were exacerbated in the Houston metropolitan area due to a rapid increase in population, resulting in a rise in potentially susceptible infrastructure that also induced as much as 10 ft in land subsidence along some stretches of Galveston Bay.

 Texas

 Houston and Galveston areas

 Alicia produced a 12 ft storm tide that crested along the interior coast of Galveston Bay near Baytown, Texas.
 A 300-home subdivision near Baytown sustained extensive damage to most dwellings.
 Seabrook, Texas also documented a 12 ft storm tide, with slightly lower tide heights of 7.5 ft occurring at the Flagship Hotel in Galveston.
 The rough surf eroded as much as 250 ft of beach in western parts of Galveston Island.
-A recently constructed levee system protecting Texas City mitigated potential storm surge data to the city's extensive industrial infrastructure.
+A recently constructed levee system protecting Texas City mitigated potential storm surge damage to the city's extensive industrial infrastructure.
 However, an oil spill resulting from a ruptured tank near Galveston Bay swept through areas near the Texas City Dike.
 A tug capsized 50 mi south of Sabine Pass, resulting in one death and the eventual rescue of four crewmembers five days later.
 Another two deaths resulted from the sinking of two shrimp boats in the Clear Lake, Texas area.
 In total, about 400 shrimp boats sustained some form of damage or sunk, resulting in $7 million in losses.
 Major damage was wrought to 80 other large vessels.

 A 60–70 mi stretch of the Texas coast experienced hurricane-force winds.
 The strongest gust was reported in Galveston where a 102 mph (164 km/h) gust was recorded near landfall, though stronger gusts likely occurred over more sparsely populated coastal areas; no surface observations were documented along southwestern Galveston Island where Alicia made landfall.
 Analysis of structural damage suggested that gusts as high as 130 mph (210 km/h) were produced by Alicia over land.
 Nearly every structure in Galveston County, Texas sustained varying degrees of damage from torn roofing to total destruction with the most severe damage occurring in western parts of the county.
 Telecommunications and power on Galveston Island were downed for several days.
 The walls of some hotels collapsed and numerous windows facing the wind were blown out.
 Storm surge damaged most buildings in Jamaica Beach, Texas, with 50 homes sustaining major damage.
 Heavy rains nearing 8 in totals on the island caused street flooding and destroyed a mobile home community.
 Significant wind damage occurred on the inland portions of Galveston County, including damage to schools, apartment complexes, and mobile homes.
 In League City, Texas, damage was estimated at $100 million, largely stemming from roof damage.